Food Hygiene Score Ratings | Kangs Regulatory Solicitors

 - 4 = Good

 In respect of those takeaways that do not display their poor score rating, members of the public are able to check the rating directly on the Food Standards Agency website, if their local authority participates.

 It would be expected that a low food hygiene score rating will have a detrimental impact on any takeaway by harming its reputation with its customers and, ultimately, its profit.

 Food Hygiene Enforcement | Kangs Food Hygiene Solicitors

 Food safety is quite obviously essential to a society which expects to see serious hygiene breaches result in Prosecution at court.

-Consumers must have confidence that the food they buy and eat will be safe and not likely to cause them harm and establishments have a clear legal duty to meet this obligation.
+Consumers must have confidence that the food they buy and eat will be safe and not likely to cause them harm and takeaways have a clear legal duty to meet this obligation.

-Kangs Solicitors has considerable experience in representing food establishments which face prosecution for environmental health and food law offences and, in particular, we are able to advise on:
+Kangs Solicitors has considerable experience in representing takeaway owners who face prosecution for environmental health and food law offences and, in particular, we are able to advise on:

 - all aspects of Environmental Health and Food Safety Law